-The scammers hope that you will click the Order ID link or one of the support links in the mistaken belief that you have been charged for an iTunes gift card that you never purchased.
+The scammers hope that you will click the Order ID link or one of the support links in the mistaken belief that you have been charged for a product or servcie that you never purchased.

 All of the links in the PDF open a fraudulent website that looks almost exactly like the genuine Apple home page.
 After logging in on the fake site with your Apple ID, the following notice will be displayed: